Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Classification

 **Explanation:**
-"Hashing" is incorrect.
+Hashing is incorrect.
 Hashing is a method to verify data integrity, not to determine security controls.
-"Labeling" is incorrect.
+Labeling is incorrect.
 Labeling assigns metadata to data but does not determine security controls.
-"Discovery" is incorrect.
+Discovery is incorrect.
 Discovery identifies where data resides but does not define its required protection.
-"Classification" is correct.
+Classification is correct.
 Classification involves assessing data based on sensitivity and value to apply appropriate security measures.

 ---